carterleseman/autowizard/README.md

 ## Features
 - **Customizable Spell Priorities**: Tailor the spell list to match your character's deck.
 - **Dynamic Spell Selection**: Skips to the next spell if a higher-priority one isn't available.
+- **Enchantment & Aura Selection**: Use of buffs to enhance your character's damage output.

 ## Usage
 1. **Ensure** `config.json` **exists** in the same directory/folder as `autofarmer.exe`.
 2. **Open** `config.json` in a text editor (e.g., Notepad++, VSCode, Notepad) and make the [needed](#1-wizard101-window-title) changes.
 3. **Ensure** Wizard101 is running.
 3. **Run** `autofarmer.exe`.

+> [!TIP]
+> autofarmer works best on higher resolutions.
+For the absolutely best results, put your game on borderless.

 ### 1. Wizard101 Window Title